| Document Number: | WG14 N1269 |

 the application must not have previously called

-thrd_detach
+thrd_detach or

 thrd_join for the

-thread identified by thr
+thread identified by thr.

 Returns: the usual return value.